Historical Society of Chicago, Inc.

 The Standing Committees of the Society shall be Archives, Computer, Conference, Fellowship, Membership, Newsletter, Genealogical Supplies, Public Relations, Publishing, Research & Training, and Speakers’ Bureau.

 Chairs of the Standing Committees shall he members of the Board of Directors and have all privileges of Board Members.
 In the event a Committee Chair is unable to actively participate on the Board of Directors, a representative or assistance Chair may attend the meetings and present reports on behalf of the Chair of that Standing Committee.
-The representative be approved by the Board of Directors and s/he will have the right to vote and conduct business on the behalf of the Standing Committee Chair.
+The representative must be approved by the Board of Directors and s/he will have the right to vote and conduct business on the behalf of the Standing Committee Chair.
 Chairs of Standing Committees may appoint coordinators for the sub-committee functions.

 Membership to Standing Committees is open to all general members in good standing.
 The Chairs shall submit a membership to Board of Directors.